mobilelabclass/MixingBoard/README.md

 # MixingBoard

 ## Controls
-- Tapping in visualization toggles overlay.
+- Tapping on visualization toggles controls overlay.
 - Select a different visualization or control by swiping left/right.